-Overview of the Balkans-By-Bicycle Tour
+Route map of the Balkans Cycling Tour

-Level of Difficulty, Distance and Climbing
+Distance and Climbing

 Price

-£2,990 Per Person Sharing.
 Some single rooms are available for an additional supplement of £680.

-Approximately 75 km and 800 meters of climbing per day on average
+Approximately 97 km and 1,301 meters of climbing per day on average

 What is included in the tour

-- Accommodation and breakfast in great hotels
+- Accommodation and breakfast in hotels

 - Lunch will be provide on four days but otherwise excluded.
 Options and recommendations for stops will be communicated at each morning's briefing and noted on the daily route sheet